SukritiKashyap/Healthcare-Risk/README.md

 in the next year** and assigns each member an **explainable risk score** (Low → Critical) that care-management, underwriting and finance teams can act on.

-Built to mirror how a risk/analytics team inside a health insurer actually works: cost-persistence modelling, a defensible scoring framework, SHAP-based transparency, an analyst SQL layer.
 ---

 ## 1. Business Problem

 In most health-insurance books, a small fraction of members drives the majority of spend.
-Acting *after* a member becomes high-cost is too late — the claims are already incurred.
+Acting *after* a member becomes high-cost is too late - the claims are already incurred.
 The business needs to **identify rising-risk members early**, **explain why** they are flagged (regulators, clinicians and underwriters will not trust a black box), and **prioritise finite care-management capacity** where it